rodrigoazlima/xpath-sanitizer/README.md

 ## Known issues / TODOs
 - The packaged JAR is not executable: pom.xml manifest `mainClass` points to `com.exemplo.app.App` (missing).
 Update to `dev.rodrigoazlima.app.sanitizer.Main` or another real entry point.
-- No license file present in the repository.
-- Some docs may describe additional utility shapes (e.g., static utility style) — align implementation and docs as needed.
+- Some docs or comments may reference older package names (e.g., com.example.*); align implementation, tests, and docs as needed.

 ## License
-No explicit license file is present in this repository.

-TODO:
-- Add a LICENSE file (e.g., MIT, Apache-2.0, or your preferred license) and update this section accordingly.
+This project is licensed under the MIT License — see the LICENSE file for details.

 ---

-Last updated: 2025-10-20 15:26 (local)
+Last updated: 2025-10-20 18:19 (local)